tacc-wbomar/Core-Styles/README.md

 ### Production Deployment

-The Core Styles built stylesheets are acquired or accessed by other repositories.
+The Core Styles are not deployed alone yet.
+The stylesheets will be acquired or accessed by other repositories.

 > __Warning__: No repository uses these styles yet.
 The process to do so has not been designed.

-## Deployment Steps

-1. Build and publish portal image with [Jenkins](https://jenkins01.tacc.utexas.edu/view/WMA%20CEP/job/Core_CMS/)
-2. Update deployment settings, particularly the `CMS_TAG` environment variable in [Core Portal Deployments](https://github.com/TACC/Core-Portal-Deployments) with new tag name
-3. Deploy new image with [Jenkins](https://jenkins01.tacc.utexas.edu/view/WMA%20CEP/job/Core_Portal_Deploy/)

 ## Contributing